Labreezy/katam-practice/README.md

-Armips port of the Kirby and the Amazing Mirror Practice Cart (original by Frieze)
+Armips port of the Kirby and the Amazing Mirror Practice Cart (original by [IsoFrieze](https://github.com/IsoFrieze))

 How to build: